LinuxAtDuke/Intro-To-Linux/README.md

 **df**

-*D*isk *F*ile System Info

-This is used to see the entire size of a local volume or disk, and what is available, like I said above this may not be helpful to individual users, as a DF can report many terabytes available in a volume when in fact the user quota is much lower.
+Df (Disk File System Info) is used to see the entire size of a local volume or disk, and what is available, like I said above this may not be helpful to individual users, as a DF can report many terabytes available in a volume when in fact the user quota is much lower.

 *Useful Flags:*

-        - -h -- human-readable (converts byte values to MB, GB, etc.)
+    -h           human-readable (converts byte values to MB, GB, etc.)
-        - -T "Type" -- lists the type of filesystem
+    -T           lists the type of filesystem

-du    Disk Usage
+**du**

-    This is used to count out the size of a particular directory, if you know the quota or volume size this will tell you what particular files or folders are using up specifically.
+Du (Disk Usage) is used to count out the size of a particular directory, if you know the quota or volume size this will tell you what particular files or folders are using up specifically.
-    Useful flags

 *Useful Flags:*

-      -h "human readable" -- converts sizes to GB
+      -h     human readable - converts sizes to GB
-      -s "summary" -- only shows top folder size.
+      -s     summary - only shows top folder size.

-Reading files

--
-cat
+**Reading files**

+There are a variety of ways to view and edit files within the terminal on Linux systems.

+**cat**

-    Short for Concatenate, originally intended to combine two files into one long file to browse, many people use it for a simple output of the entire contents of a file.
-It's useful in a graphical terminal because once a file or files are catted out, you can browse up and down them with your mouse.
+Short for "concatenate", cat was originally intended to combine two files into one long file to browse, many people use it for a simple output of the entire contents of a file.
+It's useful in a graphical terminal because once a file or files are "catted" out, you can browse up and down them with your mouse.

-less & more
+**less & more**

 These programs are intended for the reading of longer files.
 More will display the contents of a file, and at what place you are in the file via percentage, near the bottom, and allow you to move only downward through the file one page at a time with the space bar.
 Less on the other hand is actually more... it allows for advanced functionality, using the arrow keys to traverse up and down a file.

-diff
+**diff**

 This is a program that will point out lines that are different if you have two files, or copies of the same file and want to see what the differences are.

+*Useful Flags:*

-    -y -- Displays contents side by size and points out differences.
+    -y    Displays contents side by size and points out differences.
-    -q -- Only displays that they are differently quickly.
+    -q    Only displays that they are differently quickly.
-    -b -- Ignore extra lines or whitespace.
+    -b    Ignore extra lines or whitespace.

-head & tail
+**head & tail**

-    head and tail are quick file readers, displaying respectively the top (head) or bottom (tail) sections of a file.
+Head and tail are quick file readers, displaying respectively the top (head) or bottom (tail) sections of a file.
 By default it shows 10 lines, but the -n switch can set the number of lines to be shown.

 Examples:

     [user@compute ~]$ tail /usr/share/dict/words
     Zythia